-Historic numbers of people are fleeing war, conflict, and serious human rights violations worldwide, and yet, instead of offering shelter to those refugees, the United States is shutting them out, admitting fewer refugees than at any time since the US Refugee Admissions Program began over 40 years ago.
-Twenty-six million people have fled their homes to seek safety in other countries, yet less than one percent of them will be able to find safety in a third country through resettlement.
+Historic numbers of people are fleeing war, conflict, and serious human rights violations worldwide, and yet, instead of offering shelter to those refugees, the United States has been slow to meet the current moment and respond to the global need.
+More than 26 million people have fled their homes to seek safety in other countries, yet less than one percent of them will be able to find safety in a third country through resettlement.
 And only a small fraction of that one percent can hope to find safety in the United States.
-And now, the Trump administration has proposed capping refugee admissions for the coming year at just 15,000 people, the lowest number ever.
-What does this mean for refugees?
-And for the US as a whole?
-Read on to learn about the US refugee admission process and the role of presidential determinations.

 How does refugee resettlement work?

-The number of refugees resettled each year depends on both the global scale of need as well as on the number of spaces governments open to refugees.
 In the US, the number of slots is set by the annual presidential determination.
 For decades, the US has resettled more refugees than the rest of the world combined under both Republican and Democratic presidents.
-But under the Trump administration, the US has shirked its responsibilities and the longstanding bipartisan tradition of welcoming people fleeing persecution.
+But under the Trump administration, the refugee resettlement program was intentionally decimated and the US dramatically shirked its responsibilities and the longstanding bipartisan tradition of welcoming people fleeing persecution.

 What is the presidential determination?

-The presidential determination on Refugee Admissions (or PD) is the maximum number of resettled refugees to be accepted into the United States in a fiscal year.
-A variety of factors can contribute to the actual number of refugees resettled each year, but typically presidents seek to set a PD commensurate with need and US officials work in partnership with resettlement agencies and local communities to resettle as many people as possible within the annual ceiling.
+The Presidential Determination on Refugee Admissions sets a maximum target number of refugees that the United States will welcome in a fiscal year.
+A variety of factors can contribute to the actual number of refugees resettled each year, but typically presidents seek to set a goal commensurate with need.
+US officials work in partnership with resettlement agencies and local communities to resettle as many people as possible within the annual goal.

 Why does the presidential determination matter?

-The presidential determination is a ceiling, not a goal.
-The lower the number is, the fewer people in need of protection will be resettled to the US.
+The lower the presidential determination, the fewer people in need of protection who can be resettled in the US.
 Globally, the number is seen as an indicator of US commitment to protecting refugees and upholding human rights.
 When that number dips, the rest of the world may see it as an example of the importance (or lack thereof) of the need to protect refugees—and many countries set their own resettlement numbers accordingly.

 How many refugees does the United States resettle each year?

 Between the start of the US Refugee Admissions Program in 1980 and the end of the Obama administration, the average annual presidential determination had been 95,000.
-Since coming to office, however, the Trump administration has dramatically cut both its admissions ceilings and the number of people resettled.
-Last fiscal year, for example, President Trump set the limit at 18,000, but admitted less than two-thirds of that number.
-This year, we’re on track to admit even fewer vulnerable people.
+While President Trump was in office, his administration gutted the refugee resettlement program, dramatically cutting its goals and the number of people resettled.
+In his last fiscal year in office, for example, President Trump set the target number at 15,000, and failed to meet that low threshold.

 Refugee resettlement helps make the US a global leader in protecting human rights and sets an example that the rest of the world heeds and emulates.
-Refugee resettlement also helps to create stability in the US and the regions refugees flee and is an important foreign policy tool in showing solidarity with the mostly developing countries which host the vast majority of the world’s refugees.
+Refugee resettlement also helps to create stability in the US and the regions refugees flee and is an important foreign policy tool in showing solidarity with the low- and middle-income countries which host the vast majority of the world’s refugees.